Zhibeau/Zhibeau.github.io/_posts/2024-03-08-File_upload_HTB_assessment.md

 **4. Bypass the MIME type filter**:

 The filter about the file name,`Content-Type`, or size is easy to bypass.
 But we need to craft a pretending legitimate picture to bypass the MIME type filter.
-[The wikipedia]([List of file signatures - Wikipedia](https://en.wikipedia.org/wiki/List_of_file_signatures)) contains the signature of different types of file.
+[The wikipedia]([List of file signatures - Wikipedia](https://en.wikipedia.org/wiki/List_of_file_signatures)contains the signature of different types of file.
 We notice that `FF D8 FF D8` is the signature of the `.jpg` file.
 Let's add this at the beginning of our payload.

 ![3_jpg_magic_byte.png](3_jpg_magic_byte.png)